ppajal/family-recipes/main/stir-fry.md

 - Seasonal vegetables

 ## Cooking instruction
+For the perfrct egg noodles.
+Microwave the noodles for a few minutes.
-Noodles tip to avoid getting mushy.
-Add noodles to strainer and rinse under hot water for a minute.
+Dip noodles in hot water for a few seconds and then allow to dry.
 Set aside and add at the end.
 Have wok, you know the rest…